 GO

 Figure 4 shows the result of the UNION ALL statement.
-We see six rows returned instead of four earlier returned by the UNION command.
+We see six rows returned instead of four returned earlier by the UNION command.

 Comparing the Live Query Statistics, we see that the sorting is excluded.

-Key Differences between UNION and UNION ALL in SQL
+Key differences between UNION and UNION ALL in SQL

 SQL Server provides powerful tools for managing and querying databases.
 When working with multiple tables or queries that share similar structures, combining their result sets can be essential.
 Two primary methods for combining these results are UNION and UNION ALL.
 This article will explore the key differences between UNION and UNION ALL in SQL Server to help you make informed decisions when managing your data.